Reserve Matching with Thresholds: Omitted Algorithms

-The reason we have the source vertex $s$ is that when we construct the graph, we will use it as a \emph{master vertex} since Bellman-Ford is a single-source shortest path algorithm.
+The reason we have the source vertex is that when we construct the graph, we will use it as a \emph{master vertex} since Bellman-Ford is a single-source shortest path algorithm, and we use the target vertex to ensure that the outcome is an even (or neutral) chain.
 Next, we describe the edges and the weights in this graph.